Niisoks/RiscOS-Lode_Runner/README.md

 A recreation of the classic Lode Runner game, built in C for RISC OS.

+## Installing the game
+On RiscOS, download the latest release,ddc from the [releases page](https://github.com/Niisoks/RiscOS-Lode_Runner/releases)

+Please unzip from within riscos using infozip or other zip programs.

+The type should be zip.

+I advise extracting first but thats up to you.

+You can add up to 50 extra levels on top of the base 150, by adding levelX where X is a number between 150-200 and adding them to your maps dir.
+You can use maps already in this directory to help you design your maps.

 ## Features

 - **Playable Area:** A 28x16 grid with both destructible and indestructible terrain.